back

 What is Your Communication Style?
 (4 Types with Examples)

-Understanding your communication style is essential for effective interaction with others.
+Understanding your communication style is important for effective interaction with others.
 Becoming aware of your own tendencies can empower you to adapt to different contexts.
-So, let’s discuss 4 main types of communication styles: passive, aggressive, passive-aggressive, and assertive.
-Recognizing these styles can help you improve your communication skills and adapt to different situations.
+Let’s discuss 4 main types of communication styles: passive, aggressive, passive-aggressive, and assertive.

 Passive Communication